munificent/journal/asset/post/2020-04-05-crafting-crafting-interpreters.md

 had a reasonably coherent concept and a roughly similar amount of code.

 Before, I felt like I had a language and code that wanted to get out there into the world.
 Now I felt like I had a book.
 Or, at least, I had all of the *code* for a book.

-## A Chapter at a Time
+## A Chapter at a time

 I wrote my first book one chapter at a time.
 I drafted, edited, illustrated each chapter and put it online before moving to the next one.
 Serial publishing for